 "Student" includes any person taking a course or courses from the School.
-Persons who are not officially enrolled for a particular semester or session, (e.g., JD Summer session, or MA in Law Summer 1) but who have a continuing relationship with the School, are considered "Student(s)" under this definition.
+Persons who are not officially enrolled for a particular semester or session, (e.g., JD Summer session, or MBLT Summer 1) but who have a continuing relationship with the School, are considered "Student(s)" under this definition.